pebreo/angular2-notes/angular1-phaser.md

 If you want to control a Phaser-based game using AngularJS, you have to use a directive and then pass in the `scope` as well as the `$injector`.

-The `scope` allows you to send information to the Phaser game We use `scope.$on()` to send from Angular to Phaser ("top to bottom") and we use `scope.$emit()` that goes from Phaser to Angular ("bottom to top").
+The `scope` allows communication between your Angular module and your Phaser code.
+We use `scope.$on()` to send from Angular to Phaser ("top to bottom") and we use `scope.$emit()` that goes from Phaser to Angular ("bottom to top").